 - Proof of Medical Assistance application may be required if applicable

-- o Proof of Income:
+- Proof of Income:

-- Household income
+- Household income household income is defined as all income for individuals in the household who have a tax/taxable relationship to the patient.
+(File joint return or is a dependent on another individual's return) This follows the same definition guidelines as PA Medicaid.

-- Income Tax Return (if applying in first three months of calendar year)
+- Income Tax Return, most recent. (if applying in first three months of calendar year)

-- Pay Stubs for one month (for applications April through December)
+- Pay Stubs and/or Unemployment Compensation Income statements for the past three months (for applications April through December)

 - Unemployment Compensation

 - Social Security verification

 - Pension

 - Workers Compensation

 - Sick Benefits

 - Self-Employment

 - Rental Income

 - Child Support

 - Interest or Dividends

 - Any other income into the household

 - MA162 with income information

 - Payments from personal insurance policies that provide additional income or payment to defray medical related incident costs.

-- Proof of Assets
+- Proof of Asset (Balance of \$10,000/individual or \$15,000/couple not eligible for Assistance)

-- Checking Account balance
+- Checking Account most recent statement

-- Savings Account balance
+- Savings Account most recent statement

 - Certificate of Deposit (CD)

 - US Savings Bond

 - Stocks or Bonds

 - HRA, HAS, FSA, or any medical savings account